IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==============  ============  =====================
 Identifier      Header        Description
 ==============  ============  =====================
-Scenario        Weight        Weight of each period
+Period          Weight        Weight of each period
 ==============  ============  =====================

 This weight allows the definition of equivalent (representative) years (e.g., year 2030 with a weight of 5 would represent years 2030-2034).
 Periods are not mathematically connected between them, i.e., no constraints link the operation